Mindfulness For Mums: How To Practice Calm Parenting

 - It allows us the space to think before we act making us calmer and more patient with our children and spouse.

-- It helps us to be grateful for the things we have in our lives.
+- It reminds us to be grateful for the things we have in our lives.

 How I started my journey to become a more mindful mum.

-Years later I stumbled upon some guided meditation sessions online and I realised that it was what I had experienced all those years ago in my yoga lessons.
+Years later during a search for meditation techniques, I stumbled upon some guided meditation sessions online and I realised that it was what I had experienced all those years ago in my yoga lessons.
 I was thrilled that I was able to practice the same techniques and create my own mindfulness skills at home and conquer my own mind chatter anxiety.

 What is guided meditation?